 Now you see the potential, but you are stuck about what to do next.
 Let’s get this strategy started with some simple steps to keep you on target.

 Before you start planning out your fancy new strategy, you need to start from the bottom.
 Who is your ideal client or customer?
 Not sure?
 Try using my Handy Dandy Worksheet to get started identifying your perfect client.

 Once you have identified who they are, you need to figure out where they hang out.
 Not every social media platform works for every audience.
 Not sure where they are?
 Ask them!
 You could set up a survey or ask your current clients which social media channels they use.

 Set Goals and Start Planning (DREAM)

 You’ve got your target market down.
 You know where they are, what they like to do, even what they ate for breakfast.
 AWESOME!
 Now before you get too far ahead and start writing down post ideas, or creating campaign messaging, I suggest you start with an end goal.
-And not just vague “I want to grow my business” I mean real, measurable goals that you can track later.
+And not just vague “I want to grow my business,” I mean real, measurable goals that you can track later.
 Maybe actual $$ goal.
-Or maybe even smaller ones like, you will post a certain number of times this month.
+Or perhaps even smaller ones like you will post several times this month.